These World’s Best Dinner Rolls are golden, soft and so delicious. You’ll want to make these rolls time and time again!

-I know the title is pretty bold, but it could not be any more true.
+I know the title of these World’s Best Dinner Rolls is pretty bold, but it could not be any more true.
 These were the softest, most delicious rolls I’ve ever had the pleasure of eating.
-There are so many reasons why I love them, and not just because they taste so good.
+There are so many reasons why I love them and not just because they tasted so good.
 They were SUPER EASY to make.
 No kneading required! 🙂

-I also love how you dont have to ‘shape’ them before they bake.
+These World’s Best Dinner Rolls are easy to make in the sense where you don’t have to ‘shape’ them before they bake.
 You only need to roll them in balls and then place them in a 9×13 glass pan.
 As they bake they puff up into these beautiful, uniform mounds of deliciousness.
 These are now going to be my ‘go-to’ dinner rolls, and I am pretty confident they will be yours too!

 World's Best Dinner Rolls